If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - The area should be clean and sterilized.

 - Processing and storage areas should not harbor contaminants and should be impervious.
 It should not have cracks, crevices, or pits.

 - It should be well-secured and protected from insects, rodents, and birds.
 Any potential access points for these intruders should be completely sealed.

 - The honey extraction site should not be exposed or contain corrosive substances that may come into contact with equipment or honey.

-- The site should have a good design to make cleaning and movement of equipment and personnel hassle free.
+- The site should have a good design to make the cleaning and movement of equipment and personnel hassle-free.

-- The area should be well ventilated and have proper lighting.
-The ideal temperature levels for honey processing and storage should be maintained within the premises to as to keep honey in good condition.
+- The area should be well-ventilated and have proper lighting.
+The ideal temperature levels for honey processing and storage should be maintained within the premises so as to keep honey in good condition.

 How to Label Honey